AguaClara/Textbook/Clarification/Clarifier_Design.rst

 The important thing to note is that after determining head loss as a function of plate settler spacing, we realize that the plate settlers do not provide much head loss at the design separation of 2.5 cm.
 Head loss through plate settlers is really small, which means that they do not contribute much to equalizing flow distribution.

 The velocities of any eddies or mean flow need to be less than 4 mm/s to achieve uniform flow through plate settlers.
 This means that if there is any flow entering the plate settlers at greater than 4 mm/s, the head loss provided by the plate settlers will not be sufficient to dampen the nonuniformity and there will not be adequate flow distribution.
-Luckily for us, the upflow velocity through the sedimentation tank is on average 1 mm/s, which fulfills the requirement of less than 4 mm/s.
+Luckily for us, the upflow velocity through the clarifier is on average 1 mm/s, which fulfills the requirement of less than 4 mm/s.
 The floc filter plays a very important role here in providing uniform vertical flow of 1 mm/s so that the flow between the plate settlers can be close to uniform.

-However, remember the diffusers that distribute water into the sedimentation tank?
+However, remember the diffusers that distribute water into the clarifier?
 They create velocities on the order of 100 mm/s.
 Those high initial velocities are damped out by the floc filter which helps to distribute the flow.
 If we weren't able to use the floc filter to dampen the flow to be less than 4 mm/s, then the plate settlers would not provide any head loss to help with uniform flow distribution.
 This point about uniform flow is really important.

 .. _heading_Floc_Volcano_Intro:

 Floc Volcanoes
 ==============

 Now, lets discuss a plate settler problem that has not yet been solved: **floc volcanoes**.
-Floc volcanoes occur when water and flocs rise preferentially in one part of the sedimentation tank.
+Floc volcanoes occur when water and flocs rise preferentially in one part of the clarifier.
 At points of high velocity, flocs can rise to the surface of the water.
-Consider the following case: an AguaClara plant in San Nicolas, Honduras, was witnessing intermittent floc volcanoes in the sedimentation tanks.
+Consider the following case: an AguaClara plant in San Nicolas, Honduras, was witnessing intermittent floc volcanoes in the clarifiers.
 During operation, the plant was treating raw water with 4 NTU with a PACl dose of 3.5 mg/L. The settled water turbidity varied between 0.5 and 4 NTU.
 What might explain the floc volcanoes and very poor plant performance?
 Try coming up with a hypothesis that matches the information given to us from the plant.
 We want to figure out what is causing this problem so we can design a solution.
 What questions would you want to ask the technicians or engineers in Honduras?
 This exercise emphasizes the idea that asking the right questions are sometimes the hardest first step to learning more information.

 Some hypotheses and questions may include:

 1) Is the problem related to dissolved air flotation?
 Dissolved air coming out of flocculation can cause flocs to float to the top.

-After asking the operators, we are told that there are not any bubbles in the sedimentation tank.
+After asking the operators, we are told that there are not any bubbles in the clarifier.

 2) Is the problem regularly intermittent?
 Is there anything that we can correlate these fluctuations to?